Readers' Articles and News

 17-12-07

 Hilary Blake and Ian Miller were married at the Wesley Memorial Church in New Inn Hall Street on Saturday 15th December.
 Hilary, who comes from Godshill on the Isle of Wight, is now an enthusiastic member of the St Andrew's band of ringers in Old Headington.
 She made her own dress as well as all the cakes at the reception.
-A motif depicting a church bell, at the bottom of the dress, can be seen in the picture below.
 Paul, Clare, Wendy and John and Emma Kentish were all present at the wedding.
 A quarter peal of Grandsire Triples, at Headington on Sunday 16th December at 6pm, was rung in dedication.

 The City Branch reigns supreme